Magnus Erlendsson, Earl of Orkney: Burial

 There were numerous reports of miraculous happenings and healings.
 William the Old, Bishop of Orkney, warned that it was "heresy to go about with such tales" and was then struck blind at his church, but subsequently had his sight restored after praying at the grave of Magnus, not long after visiting Norway (and perhaps meeting Earl Rognvald Kolsson).

 In 1136 Bishop William of Orkney sanctified the murdered Earl Magnus, making him Saint Magnus.
 It is thought probable that St Magnus Church, Egilsay, was constructed on the island shortly afterwards, at or near the supposed site of the murder.
 This may have replaced an earlier church which could have already been there at the time of the murder of Magnus.

 Magnus's nephew, Rögnvald Kali Kolsson, laid claim to the Earldom of Orkney, and was advised by his father Kol to promise the islanders to "build a stone minster at Kirkwall" in memory of his uncle, the Holy Earl, and this became St Magnus Cathedral.
 When the cathedral, begun in 1137, was ready for consecration, the relics of St Magnus were transferred.
 On 31 March 1919, during restoration work, a hidden cavity was found in a column, containing a wooden box with bones including a damaged skull.
 These are held without (much) doubt to be the relics of St Magnus.
 The remains were replaced in the pillar in 1926, with the location marked with a cross.
-The box, which is 74.5cm long, 25.7cm wide and 17.6cm high, was made from Scots pine; radiocarbon dating in 2025 showed that "the tree used to construct the box was most likely felled between AD1034 and AD1168.”
+The box, which is 74.5 cm long, 25.7 cm wide and 17.6 cm high, was made from Scots pine; radiocarbon dating in 2025 showed that "the tree used to construct the box was most likely felled between AD1034 and AD1168.”